Anisotropic potential immersed in a dipolar Bose-Einstein condensate: Conclusion and Outlook

 Inadvertently, our results provide insight into properties of two-component mixtures.
 Arguably, the simplest mixture is an impurity system -- a dipolar polaron~\cite{Kain2014,Ardila2018,Volosniev2023} -- that was mentioned already in Sec.~\ref{sec:homog_section}.
 The self-energy in Eq.~(\ref{eq:self_energy_TF}) suggests that the induced impurity-impurity interaction becomes long-range.
 Indeed, assuming that the $V_i=v_1+v_2$, where $v_1$ and $v_2$ correspond to two impurities, we derive the dipole-interaction-induced part of the mediated interaction as

 which, assuming that $v_j(\mathbf{r})=g_j\delta(\mathbf{r}-\mathbf{a}_j)$, leads to $V_{\mathrm{eff}}\simeq g_1g_2 V_d(\mathbf{a}_1-\mathbf{a}_2)/g^2$.
 This interaction is of long-range in contrast to the well-known mean-field effective impurity-impurity interactions, see, e.g.,~\cite{Bruderer_2008,Naidon2018,Brauneis2021,Petkovic2022,Will2021}.
-In the future it will be interesting to investigate this potential in the vicinity of the collapse where the impurity can strongly modify the bath.
+In the future it will be interesting to investigate this potential in the vicinity of the collapse where the impurities strongly modify the bath, leading to strong mediated correlations.

 Finally, we note that one can naively think of the impurity potential in Eq.~(\ref{ImpEqn}) as of some zero-range-interacting Bose or Fermi gas that does not mix with the dipolar BEC, for conditions of miscibility of Bose-Bose mixtures see Ref.~\cite{Kumar_2017}.
 In this case, our study provides some ideas for understanding immiscible two-component gases, where one of the gases (impurity) has only zero-range interactions.
 For example, Figure~\ref{fig:5} suggests that the density of this impurity gas will be shaped by the dipolar interaction.